se-tim/CKKS-in-SageMath/README.md

 # CKKS in SageMath
-A CKKS implementation in SageMath which supports basic bootstrapping.

 This repository provides a SageMath implementation of the CKKS homomorphic encryption scheme [2], designed for efficient approximate computations on encrypted data.
 CKKS is particularly suited for applications involving complex numbers and approximate arithmetic.

 ## Table of Contents

 - [Overview](#overview)
 - [Installation](#installation)
 - [Repository Structure](#files-and-structure)